jakthom/whynot-blog/src/content/blog/zero-infrastructure-iceberg-data-lake-with-s3-tables-and-duckdb.md

 This part is about as easy as it gets.

 1. Get all records from the origin table
-2. Iterate over record batches and coercing them to a pyarrow table
+2. Iterate over record batches and coerce each batch to a pyarrow table
-3. Append pyarrow tbl to the `stack_overflow.survey_results` Iceberg table
+3. Append said pyarrow table to the `stack_overflow.survey_results` Iceberg table

 Like this: